gammazero/radixtree/README.md

 The implementations are optimized for Get performance and allocate 0 bytes of heap memory per Get; therefore no garbage to collect.
 Once the radix tree is build, it can be repeatedly searched very quickly.

+An iterator for each type of radix tree allows a tree to be traversed one key segment at a time.
+This is useful for incremental lookups of partial keys.

 Access is not synchronized (not concurrent safe), allowing the caller to synchronize, if needed, in whatever manner works best for the application.

 [![GoDoc](https://godoc.org/github.com/gammazero/radixtree?status.svg)](https://godoc.org/github.com/gammazero/radixtree)